busi-mgwen/Fab-Challenge-3/README.md

 two transmission lines to send and receive data, and that data is continuously sent and received one bit at a time.
 ![alt text](/images/protocols.JPG)

-## honest Design (use of technology in a meaningful way, in relation to the topics)
+## Honest design (use of technology in a meaningful way, in relation to the topics)
 Our interpretation in making honest design decisions, was at first, using obsolescence tech instead of making or fabricating new artifacts.
 We were beginning to understand the obstacles, opportunities and
 ![alt text](/images/5.jpg)
 ![alt text](/images/u.jpg)